- 4.1 Faculty Performance Criteria and Evaluation Model

 - Professional Service

 The criterion for this goal refers to contributions to professional organizations within the faculty member's field.
-Professional association participation may include serving as a board member, division chair, officer, editor, reviewer, committee member, etc. Additionally, this may include sponsoring an active student organization, mentoring or advising or providing opportunities for student experiences outside the expectations of teaching.
+Professional association participation may include serving as a board member, associate dean, officer, editor, reviewer, committee member, etc. Additionally, this may include sponsoring an active student organization, mentoring or advising or providing opportunities for student experiences outside the expectations of teaching.

 - Public Service